mah0001/metadata-editor-docs-v2/intro_metadata_creation.md

-# Production of standard-compliant metadata
+# How to produce standard-compliant metadata?

 Standard-compliant metadata can be produced and edited through three main approaches: **using a Metadata Editor** software application, **programmatically** using a language like R or Python, or through **other metadata-enabled software** applications.
 Each approach offers distinct advantages depending on the level of automation, user expertise, and the specific type of data being documented.